KanavMalik/Great_Recessiom/README.md

 # Great-Recession

-The implications of the Financial and Economic Crisis have been discussed
+The implications of the Financial and Economic Crisis of 2008-09 have been discussed